ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 *Fig 13: Change in average transaction value, by membership year*

-Fig 13. illustrates this non-linear effect.
+Figure 13. illustrates this non-linear effect.

 #### Reward and difficulty